GreenCame/handymap/readme.md

 # fix bug

+## 1)install
-## 1) You have to install wampserver and follow the step in this website
+You have to install wampserver
      https://sourceforge.net/projects/wampserver/files/WampServer%202/Wampserver%202.5/wampserver2.5-Apache-2.4.9-Mysql-5.6.17-php5.5.12-64b.exe/download
+and follow the step in this website:
      http://www.darwinbiler.com/how-to-install-laravel-on-wamp-for-beginners/